Lemon and blueberry loaf cake

 Preheat your oven to 160C /140C Fan / 320F and grease a 2lb loaf tin then line with baking or greaseproof paper.

 If you’ve forgotten to take you butter out the fridge, like we always do, and it’s still hard, pop it in the microwave for a few seconds to soften it (but be sure not to melt it).
+If you’re using baking margarine like we did, there’s no need to soften it as it’s normally fine as it comes out of the fridge.

 Using a hand held whisk or the k-paddle of your free-standing mixer, beat the butter and sugar together until it is light and fluffy.
 If you need to, scrape down the sides of your bowl with a spatula.

-Add the wet ingredients
+Add the wet ingredients to the bowl

 Finally, use a zester or the small side of a grater zest your lemon (be careful with small fingers an graters).

-Add the dry ingredients
+Add the blueberries

 Bake the lemon blueberry loaf

 Pour the batter into your prepared loaf tin then smooth it down with a spatula.
+If you have any extra blueberries add a few on top.

 Bake the loaf in the oven for 1 hour – 1 hour 15 minutes.
 It’s ready when it’s risen, turned golden and a cocktail stick or skewer inserted into the middle comes out clean.